Fireman730/python-eveng-api/README.md

 In network domain, we can change our pipeline.

 1. Code Ansible playbooks that will be modified our Network
-2. Create a Virtual network that are the same in production In other words, I need to have my production network in a virtual environment.
+2. Create a Virtual network that are the same than your production In other words, I need to have my production network in a virtual environment.
     I need to deploy a network based on my production backup files